Magnetohydrodynamic turbulence: Incompressible MHD equations

 The magnetic Prandtl number is an important property of the fluid.
 Liquid metals have small magnetic Prandtl numbers, for example, liquid sodium's $P_M$ is around $10^{-5}$.
 But plasmas have large $P_M$.

 The Reynolds number is the ratio of the nonlinear term $\mathbf{u} \cdot \nabla \mathbf{u}$ of the Navier–Stokes equation to the viscous term.
 While the magnetic Reynolds number is the ratio of the nonlinear term and the diffusive term of the induction equation.

 In many practical situations, the Reynolds number $Re$ of the flow is quite large.
 For such flows typically the velocity and the magnetic fields are random.
 Such flows are called to exhibit MHD turbulence.
 Note that $Re_M$ need not be large for MHD turbulence. $Re_M$ plays an important role in dynamo (magnetic field generation) problem.

 The mean magnetic field plays an important role in MHD turbulence, for example it can make the turbulence anisotropic; suppress the turbulence by decreasing energy cascade etc. The earlier MHD turbulence models assumed isotropy of turbulence, while the later models have studied anisotropic aspects.
-In the following discussions will summarize these models.
 More discussions on MHD turbulence can be found in Biskamp, Verma. and Galtier.